Reliable Public Power Provider (RP3®) Program

 - Work Force Development – Utilities must demonstrate that their utility staff attend industry conferences and workshops, are provided education and career development opportunities, are active on industry committees, and that the utility engages in work force development and succession planning initiatives.

 - System Improvement – Important items in this section include demonstration that the utility participates in research and development, involvement in energy efficiency or conservation programs, and evidence of system maintenance and betterment projects.

 RP3 designations are awarded at three levels — Gold for utilities meeting 80 to 89 percent of the requirements, Platinum for 90 to 99 percent, and Diamond for meeting 100 percent of the requirements in all four areas.

-BMU met 99 percent of the requirements and was awarded the Platinum designation for the fourth time since 2006.
-An RP3 designation is valid for a two-year period; the utility must re-apply every other year.
+BMU met 100 percent of the requirements and was awarded the Diamond designation for the first time and fifth time overall RP3 status since 2006.
+An RP3 designation is valid for a three-year period; the utility must re-apply every three years.
 The intent of the re-application process is to ensure RP3 utilities are consistently striving to improve the quality of their system.

 Located in Washington, D.C., the APPA is the national organization representing more than 2,000 not-for-profit, community- and state-owned electric utilities.